sacredheartsc/selfhosted/README.md

 and managed using systemd.
 For services that lack official RPMs, the software is built locally from the upstream source repository during the playbook.

-All network services listen on the local IP of the virtual machine.
+All network services listen on the local IP of the host.
 If you want to expose a service to the internet, it is assumed that you will configure your firewall for 1:1 NAT.

 There is no IPv6 support whatsoever.
 If my ISP ever rolls out IPv6, I'll look into it.